que-etc/resize-observer-polyfill/README.md

 `ResizeObserver` class additionally implements following static accessor properties:

-### idleTimeot
+### idleTimeout

-In the first place this implementation relies on `transitionstart` & `animationstart` events or documents' `getAnimations` method to track active animations.
-If some of the above approaches is not available it will use a repeatable update cycle whose minimal duration equals to the `idleTimeout` value.
-This cycle will be used after DOM attributes like `class` or `style` have been mutated and it will repeat itself when it detects changes in observed elements.
+After the mutations of DOM attributes, like `class` or `style`, an update cycle will be started which will run either until the dimensions of observed elements keep changing or the `idleTimeout` is reached.
+This approach is used to handle transitions and animations.

 Default timeout value is `50` milliseconds and you can increase it to match the delay of transitions, e.g. when transition starts with the delay of `500` milliseconds you can set `ResizeObserver.idleTimeout = 500` to the corresponding value.

-Note that even if transitions don't have a delay it's still safer to leave the default value.
+Note that even if transitions don't have a delay it's still better to leave this value as it is.

-### trackHovers
+### continuousUpdates

 By default possible changes in dimensions of elements caused by CSS `:hover` class are not tracked.
-You can set `ResizeObserver.trackHovers = true` if you need them to be supported.
+To handle them you can set `ResizeObserver.continuousUpdtaes = true` which in turn will start a continuous update cycle with an interval of `200` milliseconds (using RAF, of course).
 Keep in mind that this is going to affect the performance.

 **NOTE:** Changes made to these properties will affect all existing and future instances of ResizeObserver.

 ## Building and testing

 First make sure that you have all dependencies installed by running `npm install`.
-Then you can execute following tasks either with a gulp CLI or with a `npm run gulp` command.
+Then you can execute following tasks either with a gulp CLI or with `npm run gulp` command.

 To make a production build: